SourceArcade/flashprog/README.md

 SOIC16, WSON8, PLCC32, DIP32, TSOP32, and TSOP40 packages), which use various
 protocols such as LPC, FWH, parallel flash, or SPI.

-Do not use flashprog on laptops (yet)!
-The embedded controller (EC) present in many laptops might interact badly with any attempts to communicate with the flash chip and may brick your laptop.
+Be careful when using flashprog on laptops!
+The embedded controller (EC) present in older laptops (~pre 2011) might interact badly with any attempts to communicate with the flash chip and may brick your laptop.

 Please make a backup of your flash chip before writing to it.